Kyle Tucker Player Props: Astros vs. White Sox

-After going 1-for-3 with a home run and two RBI in his last game, Kyle Tucker and the Houston Astros take on the Chicago White Sox (who will start Lucas Giolito) at 2:10 PM ET on Saturday.
+After going 2-for-5 with two RBI in his last game, Kyle Tucker and the Houston Astros take on the Chicago White Sox (who will hand the ball to Mike Clevinger) at 2:10 PM ET on Sunday.

-In his last game, he notched a home run while going 1-for-3 against the White Sox.
+In his last game, he strung together two hits (going 2-for-5 with two RBI) against the White Sox.

 Kyle Tucker Game Info & Props vs. the White Sox